flozz/nautilus-terminal/README.md

     sudo apt install python3-nautilus python3-pip

-Then, follow the instructions to install it from PYPI or from sources, but replace the `pip` command by `pip3`.
+Then follow the instructions to install it from PYPI or from sources.

 #### Ubuntu 19.10 and earlier